 Welcome to “Fixing U.S. Healthcare – A Doctor’s Blog.”

-But ever since taking office, President Trump and the newly elected Congressmen have run into the same obstacles to U.S. healthcare reform as confronted other Presidents these last 40 years — how to control costs and maintain quality while ensuring access for all.
+But ever since taking office, President Trump and Congress have run into the same obstacles to U.S. healthcare reform as confronted other Presidents these last 40 years — how to control costs and maintain quality while ensuring access for all.
 And how to overcome vested interests and lack of political consensus.

-Congress and the President continue tinkering with stop-gap measures to fix specific problems, and relying on “competition” to do the rest.
+Congress and the President tried to tinker with stop-gap measures to fix specific problems, while relying on “competition” to do the rest.

 The Real Problem – Unsustainable Costs